matiasarroyo1978/matiasarroyo1978/README.md

 🌐 On the front-end, I'm well-versed in modern JavaScript frameworks like React and Angular, enabling me to build dynamic and responsive user interfaces.
 I pay great attention to detail, ensuring pixel-perfect designs and intuitive interactions.

 ⚙️ In the back-end realm, I'm proficient in multiple programming languages such as Node.js and Python.
-I have hands-on experience with various frameworks and libraries like Express.js and Django, which empower me to develop scalable and efficient server-side applications.
+I have hands-on experience with various frameworks and libraries like Express.js, Flask and Django, which empower me to develop scalable and efficient server-side applications.

 🛠️ Additionally, I have a strong understanding of databases, including both SQL and NoSQL, and have worked with popular technologies like MySQL, PostgreSQL, MongoDB, and Redis.
 I can design optimized database schemas and write efficient queries to ensure smooth data management.

 📦 As a believer in the power of DevOps, I am well-versed in tools like Docker and Kubernetes for containerization and orchestration, along with CI/CD pipelines to automate deployment processes and ensure continuous integration and delivery.

-🚀 I thrive in collaborative environments and have experience working in agile development teams.
-I'm a strong communicator and enjoy working closely with designers, product managers, and fellow developers to transform ideas into robust applications.
+🚀 I'm a strong communicator and enjoy working closely with designers, product managers, and fellow developers to transform ideas into robust applications.

 💡 Constantly learning and exploring new technologies is my passion.
 I stay up to date with the latest industry trends and enjoy participating in hackathons and open-source projects to challenge myself and contribute to the developer community.